 Good to Know: The island can be reached by a one-hour ferry ride from Semporna in East Sabah.
 There are just 120 diving permits issued per day, which typically sell out several months before the allocated time so be sure to plan ahead.

-What Is It?: The Bajau on Borneo are referred to as ‘Sea Nomads’ or ‘Sea Gypsies,’ people who live in stilted villages above the sea after centuries of a seafaring lifestyle.
+What Is It?: The Bajau on Borne live in stilted villages above the sea after centuries of a seafaring lifestyle.

-Why Do It?: It’s fascinating to learn about these mysterious people and their ancient traditions, which includes a remarkable ability to dive for 13 minutes without equipment.
+Why Do It?: It’s fascinating to learn about their ancient traditions, which include a remarkable ability to dive for 13 minutes without equipment.

 Good to Know: Semporna is home to one largest Bajau floating villages.